-IOWA CITY — The Iowa women's basketball team returns to action with a matchup against Virginia in the second round of the NCAA Tournament on Monday.
+IOWA CITY — The Virginia women's basketball team stunned Iowa with an 83-75 double overtime upset win in the second round of the NCAA Tournament on Monday.

 Iowa, Virginia knotted after five minutes of play